5 Best Ways to Receive Money from Abroad

 2. International Money Transfer Service

-Another way to receive money from abroad into your bank account is by using an international money transfer service.
+Another efficient way to receive money from abroad into your bank account is by using an international money transfer service.

 Both you and the sender will need to set up an account with your choice of international money transfer provider.
-The sender will exchange the funds in your desired currency and initiate a transfer using the account details you provide.
-This overseas payment is facilitated by the service provider.
-Depending on the provider, you might be able to get the funds in your account, a digital wallet or through an ATM.
+The sender will exchange the funds in your preferred currency and initiate a transfer using the account details you provide.

 You’ll usually find competitive foreign exchange rates and lower transaction fees with international money transfer providers.